johandry/terranova/example/README.md

 Identify the instance ID with the AWS CLI command previously used to verify results.

-It's safe to delete the file `aws-ec2-ubuntu.tfstate` when the EC2 instances were terminated.
+It's safe to delete the file `aws-ec2-ubuntu.tfstate` when the EC2 instances are terminated.